mattcarlotta/react-starter-kit/README.md

 A fork from <a href="https://github.com/HashemKhalifa/webpack-react-boilerplate">Webpack React Boilerplate</a>.
 This is a highly opinionated boilerplate and may not be suitable for everyone.

-Note: A react-router v4 boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/development">development</a> branch.

 Note: A fullstack M.E.R.N boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/fullstack">fullstack</a> branch.

 ## Table of contents